-Credit card mailers and banner ads offer a dizzying array of perks, from low introductory interest rates and free balance transfers to cash-back offers and travel rewards.
-But buried beneath the headlines is the ugly fine print, where you’ll learn the real story behind those promotional offers.
+Credit card mailers and banner ads offer a dizzying array of perks.
+But buried beneath the headlines is the ugly fine print, where you’ll learn the real story behind those credit card promotional offers.

 Of course, not all credit cards are bad, but it’s important to understand the terms and conditions of perks that may seem too good to be true.
-Start here for a quick tutorial on understanding the fine print on credit card promotions:
+Start here for a quick tutorial on understanding the fine print on credit card promotional offers:

 A low or even zero introductory rate is a common promotional offer that attracts many consumers, but the key word here is “introductory.”
 Generally, this low rate is good for only a few months before it jumps to a much higher rate, though some cards’ introductory rates are good for 12 months or more.
 Read the fine print to find out how long the promotional rate will last.

 This one seems like a no-brainer.
 Transfer balances from high-rate cards to a low or zero-interest card and immediately save money in interest.
 However, the fine print will reveal that balance transfers incur transaction fees, often three percent of the total dollar amount transferred.
 Do the math before transferring balances to ensure your savings are higher than the fees.
 It’s also important to learn when the low balance transfer rate will turn into a much higher regular rate.

 Perhaps the most enticing offer is the credit card mailer enclosed with preprinted checks, especially if you’re short on cash and need money right away.
 But just like balance transfers, the cash advance also carries transaction fees and an introductory rate that will soon expire.